SabrinaJewson/aspotify/README.md

 These tests will make temporary changes to your account, however they will all be reverted.
 You will also need an unrestricted non-private Spotify client open to get all the tests to run successfully, and you must not have any songs in your queue.

+## TODO

+Automatically send multiple requests when the limit is above Spotify's limit for functions that return `Page`/`CursorPage`.